 Neither FFO nor CFFO is equivalent to net income, including net income attributable to common stockholders, or cash generated from operating activities determined in accordance with GAAP.
 Furthermore, FFO and CFFO do not represent amounts available for management’s discretionary use because of needed capital replacement or expansion, debt service obligations or other commitments or uncertainties.
 Neither FFO nor CFFO should be considered as an alternative to net income, including net income attributable to common stockholders, as an indicator of our operating performance or as an alternative to cash flow from operating activities as a measure of our liquidity.

-We have acquired four operating properties and four properties held through preferred equity or mezzanine loan investments subsequent to June 30, 2018.
-Therefore, the results presented in the table below are not directly comparable and should not be considered an indication of our future operating performance.
+We have acquired seven operating properties and made nine investments through preferred equity interests and ground lease investments and sold twelve operating properties subsequent to June 30, 2019.
+The results presented in the table below are not directly comparable and should not be considered an indication of our future operating performance.

-The table below reconciles our calculations of FFO and CFFO to net loss, the most directly comparable GAAP financial measure, for the three and six months ended June 30, 2019 and 2018 (in thousands, except per share amounts):
+The table below reconciles our calculations of FFO and CFFO to net income (loss), the most directly comparable GAAP financial measure, for the three and six months ended June 30, 2020 and 2019 (in thousands, except per share amounts):

 Earnings Before Interest, Taxes, Depreciation and Amortization for Real Estate (“EBITDAre”)